 “You have answered correctly,” Jesus replied.
 “Do this and you will live.”

-Both the rich young ruler and the lawyer posed the same query to Jesus: “How can I inherit the life of the coming age?”
+Both the rich young ruler and the lawyer posed the same query: “What must I do to inherit the life of the coming age?”
 In both cases, Jesus straightforwardly reminds that they must be faithful to the Torah, offering God genuine worship and obedience.

-What if the rich young ruler (or the lawyer) were to walk into an evangelical church and ask how he could inherit eternal life?
-The answer would no doubt focus on the sacrificial death of Jesus.
-The young man would be encouraged to place his faith in the Lord.
+The rich young ruler would no doubt be encouraged to place his “faith” in the Lord Jesus.
 On account of Jesus’ atoning death, the man could receive forgiveness for his sins and be reconciled to God.
 He could rest assured that the pearly gates of heaven had swung open before him.

-When Jesus was asked how eternal life could be attained, he immediately affirmed that salvation required faithful obedience to God’s commands found in the Torah.
-Yet many evangelicals, when faced with this same question, would confidently provide an answer which is deeply inconsistent with what Jesus actually said.
+When Jesus was asked how eternal life could be attained, he clearly affirmed that salvation required faithful obedience to God’s commands.
+Yet many evangelicals, when faced with this same question, confidently provide an answer which is deeply inconsistent with what Jesus actually said.

-This conundrum leads evangelicals to attempt all kinds of interpretational gymnastics which we shall address in the next blog.
-But for now, let us remind ourselves: if your theological system leads you to contradict Jesus, then it’s high time to rethink your system.
+This conundrum leads evangelical pastors to attempt all kinds of interpretational gymnastics in order to escape the obvious fact that their interpretation simply cannot be reconciled with Jesus’ words.
+The Lord clearly declared that obedience was essential to salvation.
+Modern evangelicals insist that it’s not.
+We cannot remind ourselves too often: if your theological system leads you to contradict Jesus, then it’s high time to rethink your system.